mcboyd-bu/Website/assembly_guide.md

 <img width=80% src="https://raw.githubusercontent.com/MatthewCalligaro/RacecarWebsite/master/assets/img/assemblySteps/6-1.jpg">

-Next, identify the six 8-32 screw holes around the edges of the **bottom plate**, as shown in the pictures below.
-For each hole, place an **8-32 9/16 screw** with **washer** through the hole such that the washer and screw head are on the uncolored side of the **bottom plate**.
+Next, identify the six holes around the edges of the **bottom plate** shown in the pictures below.
+For each hole, place an **8-32 9/16 screw** with a **washer** through the hole such that the washer and screw head are on the uncolored side of the **bottom plate**.
 On the red side of the **bottom plate**, secure the screw with an **8-32 FF standoff**, which you can begin by tightening by hand.
 Then, tighten the screw as tight as possible by holding the standoff with a *wrench* and tightening the screw with a *large Philips screwdriver*.
 Be sure to steady the wrench against the **bottom plate**, as shown in the picture.

 <img width=80% src="https://raw.githubusercontent.com/MatthewCalligaro/RacecarWebsite/master/assets/img/assemblySteps/6-2_Tools.jpg">